Warszawa Wileńska railway station: Post-war period

 The platform of the post-war station in 1995.

 One of the first major post-World War II infrastructure projects in Warsaw, carried out during 1947-1949, was the creation of the East-West Route (Trasa Wschód–Zachód) of which the current Aleja "Solidarności" was built through the original railway area in 1949.
 As a consequence, the passenger rail traffic was moved further south to the tracks of the former freight yard.
 Former warehouse buildings on the southern side of the railway tracks facing the Ulica Białostocka were converted to a station building with passenger facilities in 1947.
 Access to the waiting hall and ticket counters was also via Ulica Białostocka.
 This solution was also meant to be provisional, but survived nonetheless in its role until 2000.

 In the 1970s and 1980s, trains departed from the Vilnius Station to Gołdap, Hajnówka, and Łomża.
 Later, long-distance travel from the station declined and was eventually limited to local and suburban traffic.

 Recent history

 The platforms of the current station in 2015.

-In 2000, the provisional station building was finally replaced when a new multi-purpose building was built on the roughly 25000 sqm site between Aleja "Solidarności", Ulica Targowa and Ulica Białostocka which was completed in 2002.
+In 2000, the provisional station building was finally replaced when a new multi-purpose building designed by the architectural firm Empora was built on the roughly 25000 sqm site between Aleja "Solidarności", Ulica Targowa and Ulica Białostocka which was completed in 2002.
 The building houses offices, the Galeria Wileńska shopping mall, and an underground parking garage.
-The Warszawa Wileńska railway station is integrated into the ground floor and has two 213 m long platforms with three tracks, which serve the suburban trains operated currently by Koleje Mazowieckie.
+The Warszawa Wileńska railway station is integrated into the ground floor and has two 213 m long platforms with three tracks, which serve the suburban trains operated currently by Masovian Railways.

 In March 2015, the construction of the adjacent metro station Dworzec Wileński of line M2 of the Warsaw Metro was completed.
 Equipped with two exits located in Ulica Targowa it connects Warszawa Wileńska station to the Warsaw Metro.